bhirsch70/Ansible_Tower_Workshop/facilitator_tips_rhgovaws.md

    1. Follow [lightbulb AWS training provisioner guide](https://github.com/ansible/lightbulb/tree/master/tools/aws_lab_setup).
    2. A couple of modifications to these instructions are sometimes made in the field.
     - Disabling `email` tasks in the provisioner.
 Although the `email` tasks can be useful if you want lab information to be sent directly to the student, instructors have found this can lead to students attempting pre-work which can cause issues during the workshop.
 To accomplish this, simply add `email: no` to the extra_vars.yml file you will use during the playbook run.
     - Use generic user info for your students in `users.yml`.
 This makes it easier to create XX accounts without knowing exactly who may be in the workshop.
-It is common for to have several walk-ins the day of the workshop which will cause distractions and last minute lab environment builds.
+It is common to have several walk-ins the day of the workshop which will cause distractions and last minute lab environment builds.
 This method eliminates those issues by enabling the instructor to pre-build several extra lab environments and assigning them to last minute students.
 You're `users.yml` should look similar to this.
    ```
    users:
      - name: Student01